Blame It on Gravity

 Blame It on Gravity is the seventh studio album by American country/rock band Old 97's, released on May 13, 2008.
-It entered the Billboard 200 album charts at #85.
+It entered the Billboard 200 album charts at No. 85.
 The album was produced by Salim Nourallah.

 Reception

 The album was met with critical acclaim.
 Robert Christgau gave the album an A−, and on the NPR radio show All Things Considered said, "[Old 97's] just put out their best album in seven years.
 Blame It On Gravity is noticeably more taut and focused than their earlier albums--more delicate, too."